dhlee-jubilee/dysphagia/README.md

-## "Online Learning for the Hyoid Bone Tracking during Swallowing with Neck Movement Adjustment using Semantic Segmentation"
+## "Online Learning for the Hyoid Bone Tracking during Swallowing with Neck Movement Adjustment using Semantic Segmentation."
+IEEE Access, 2020 (Under Review)

 ### (1) Online Learning for Tracking the Hyoid Bone